maddenp/nml/README.md

 /
 ````

-Note that _nml_ normalizes many formatting options: Whitespace and comments are removed, non-string text is converted to lower-case, key-value pairs are printed one-per-line without comma separators, etc.
+Note that _nml_ normalizes many formatting options: Whitespace and comments are removed, non-string text is converted to lower-case, key-value pairs are printed one-per-line without comma separators, logical values are represented in their simplest form, etc.

+####Querying

 To query values: